django-oscar/django-oscar-elasticsearch/README.md

 }
 ```

-Finally, add your own base.html, and make sure this is in
+Finally, add your own base.html, and make sure this is in.

 ```
 {% extends "oscar/base.html" %}